Josh-HOY-Account/CarPark-Example-Application/README.md

 Created For L2 and L3 Python Programming Class

 [![CodeQL](https://github.com/Josh-HOY-Account/CarPark-Example-Application/actions/workflows/codeql.yml/badge.svg)](https://github.com/Josh-HOY-Account/CarPark-Example-Application/actions/workflows/codeql.yml)[![Python application](https://github.com/Josh-HOY-Account/CarPark-Example-Application/actions/workflows/python-app.yml/badge.svg)](https://github.com/Josh-HOY-Account/CarPark-Example-Application/actions/workflows/python-app.yml)

+Please Note Currently The Program has been Manualy Tested and has Passed, Automatic Testing Is Currrently Not Supported
 ## Car Park Example Application
 - there are Known Issues Currently In V1 that effect Billing for Days over the 10 days set in the config (ParkingExpire = 10) found in Data.py where the amount shown to the user will be about £1000 Lower than if you did the calculation your self, this seems to be due to the hours per day being 6.001492537313433 according to the code